-Antirrhinum, also known as Snapdragons, is a genus of plants commonly known as dragon flowers because of the flower’s resemblance to the face of a dragon.
+Antirrhinum, also known as Snapdragons, is a genus of plants commonly known as dragon flowers due to the flower’s resemblance to the face and mouth of a dragon.

-They prefer full or partial sun, and well-drained soil since their roots are susceptible to rotting.
-The antirrhinum comes in a variation of heights such as small 6-8 inches, medium 15-30 inches and tall 30-48 inches.
-The most common for commercial use being the medium size.
+They prefer full or partial sunlight, and well-drained soil since their roots are susceptible to rotting.
+The antirrhinum comes in a range of heights from small (6-8 inches), medium (15-30 inches) and tall (30-48 inches).
+For commercial use, medium is the most popular size.

 - Peak growing season is April to June and August to October.

 - Snapdragons are available in a range of colours such as white, yellow, orange, red, purple, lavender, burgundy and pink.

 - In Russia, Snapdragons they are used to create edible oils.

 - Snapdragon flowers are the perfect flower for the spring and summer seasons, as they are widely available at that time of year.